 Upon investigating effective strategies to address social isolation amongst seniors it is again evident that service delivery organisations with greater expertise that the City of Vincent are better placed to respond to such specific social issues.
-Discussions with Silver Chain have identified the opportunity for a pilot project in Vincent that specifically targets those seniors receiving a lower level of HACC funding and therefore not currently accessing the wide range of existing companionship programs.
-The establishment of a community development initiative in partnership with Silver Chain is deemed to be the most effective response to social isolation amongst seniors in our community.
-With Council's support the City can progress these discussions and ascertain what community awareness, advocacy, resource support and funding support may be required.
+Discussions with Silver Chain regarding a pilot project that specifically targets those seniors receiving a lower level of HACC funding and therefore not currently accessing the wide range of existing companionship programs.
+On this basis, the establishment of a community development initiative in partnership with Silver Chain is deemed to be the most effective response to social isolation amongst seniors in our community.
+Through further investigations the City of Vincent may still play a vitally important role through community awareness, advocacy, resource support and possibly funding support.